antonvw/wex/README.md

-wxExtension contains a wxWidgets extension library, and some applications that show how to use it.
+wex contains a library that offers c++ ex and vi functionality, and some applications that show how to use it.

 The [syncped](http://sourceforge.net/projects/syncped) application is